calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Calm (not shouting)
 * Enter calmly and orderly
     * Send some out if needed
-* Routeen to start starter task
+* Routine to start starter task
     * Start On board?
     * Starter on paper?
-    * Logon + Load up IDE?
+    * Log-on + Load up IDE?
 * Do not be afraid to repeat whole class procedures if the class don't settle
-    * If the class get too unfocused and you can't get their focus back - take the whole class outside to lineup again
+    * If the class get too unfocused and you can't get their focus back - take the whole class outside to line up again

 In the event that the class are already in the classroom (+settled) when you arrive.
 Assert dominance over the space
 * If the lights are off turn them on (or off)